MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-example-database.md

 # Example: Use the Azure libraries to provision a database

-This example demonstrates how to use the Azure SDK management libraries in a Python script to provision an Azure MySQL database. ([Equivalent Azure CLI commands](#for-reference-equivalent-azure-cli-commands) are given at later in this article.)
-It also provides a simple script to query the database using the mysql-connector library (not part of the Azure SDK).
+This example demonstrates how to use the Azure SDK management libraries in a Python script to provision an Azure MySQL database.
+It also provides a simple script to query the database using the mysql-connector library (not part of the Azure SDK). ([Equivalent Azure CLI commands](#for-reference-equivalent-azure-cli-commands) are given at later in this article.
+If you prefer to use the Azure portal, see [Create a PostgreSQL server](/azure/postgresql/quickstart-create-server-database-portal) or [Create a MariaDB server](/azure/mariadb/quickstart-create-mariadb-server-database-using-azure-portal).)

 You can use similar code to provision a PostgreSQL or MariaDB database.